Maintenance break in e-services on 1 October 2022 from 6:00 to 20:00; breaks may also occur on the kela.fi website More

 - married or cohabiting spouse of the parent or guardian

 - a hired caregiver or other person who looks after the child

-Child home care allowance can also be paid for other siblings under school age of the under 3-year-old child who is looked after at home.
+Child home care allowance can also be paid for other siblings under school age if they also do not have a place in municipal early childhood education.
 Payment of the allowance ends at the latest when the family's youngest child reaches the age of 3 years.

 Child home care allowance includes